 The study patients were adept at identifying their mood triggers, which needed to be picked up much earlier, they reported, than what their doctors recommended.
 By the time the sex, productivity, and spending of hypomania started to roll around, they said, it was already way too late.
-Instead, they were microscopically attuned to subtle changes in sleep, mood, thoughts, and energy levels.
+Instead, well before that, they were microscopically attuned to subtle changes in sleep, mood, thoughts, and energy levels.

 Most participants were fanatic about maintaining their sleep.
 When disruptions to their routines did happen, they did not hesitate to take a sleep medication.
 In addition, participants did what they could to minimize stress in their lives.
 Smart lifestyle choices (diet, exercise, etc) were a must, and this included drastic career changes if push came to shove.
 Self-education was vital, and support also mattered, but more in a social and community sense rather than seeking out fellow patients.

 The patients in the study tended to shop around until they found a psychiatrist who suited them.
 Eighty-five percent were on meds.
 Adjusting doses was par for the course, but meds changes were seen as minor compared to the life and lifestyle changes the participants were willing to make.
 Many combined meds with complementary treatments that included cognitive therapy, nutritional supplements, naturopathy, psychotherapy, Chinese medicine, massage, tai chi, meditation, and yoga (often over the objections of their psychiatrists).
 Ten participants stayed well on talking therapy without meds.